JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - i.e. `while (something is true) {do something}`.
 - A big difference between `for` loops and `while` loops is that in `while` loops you will have to directly specify the `i++`.

-- Inside the body or curly brackets of the loop, should be the console.log(i) usually - take this with a grain of salt though until later in my learning.
-- A `for...of` statement executes a loop that operates on a sequences of values from an iterable object (arrays and strings) and temporarily assigns it to a variable. `for (const value of iterable) {}`
 - `\n` is an escape sequence/new line.
 THis is the old way of creating a new line, however you can now create a new line with back ticks, just by starting a new line in the code.

 ### DOM Manipulation